ajs-voices/once-upon-a-dream/scenes/005-business-dinner.md

 Max's lips turned into a smile and patted my back.
 "Really didn't know the woman, I only went to support my Mom, since Dad's away on business."
 He sighed, "He's always away on business these days.
 I think he's having an affair.
 I should kick his ass."

 Drew sat down in the middle of the conversation and asked, "Who's ass we kicking?
-Alex's?
+Zane's?
 I already did that."
 He smirked at me.
 "He was a little distracted."

 "Oh?"
 Max asked.
-"What had your attention this morning Alex?
+"What had your attention this morning Zane?
 You find some girl to take home?"

 I sighed and was grateful our server arrived.
 She was a pretty thing with bright green eyes.
 She looked nervous, her first day.
 "I'm Nadia, I'll be your server today.
 Can I take your order?"  she asked